f32c/arduino/README.md

 Framebuffer with composite video output displaying SRAM content

+PCM sound (depends on DMA).
+PCM outputs PWM for headphones and FM for reception on 87-108 MHz radio.

-PCM sound with Text-to-Speech library TTS
+Text-to-Speech library TTS. (depends on PCM)
+TTS library could be converted to use a simple tongenerator then it will not depend on PCM)

+DCF77 transmitter (depends on PCM)
+A proof of concept to adjust longwave RF clocks.

 # What doesn't work yet